-A recent study shows that Brainspotting appears to be as effective as Eye Movement Desensitization and Reprocessing (EMDR) for treating PTSD.
+A recent study shows that Brainspotting appears to be as effective as EMDR for treating PTSD.

 A community survey of survivors and community members after the Sandy Hook shooting, showed that Brainspotting was very effective as one of the top therapeutic techniques used to treat trauma resulting from that event.

 Suzanne is a Certified Brainspotting Practitioner.
 Suzanne has completed Phases 1, 2, and 4 of Brainspotting training and has also completed Brainspotting and Addiction training.